CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Creatures/Characters

 A battle occurs when 2 or more Creatures/Characters are attacking each other.
 Some skills use the end of a battle as a condition for the skill to end.
 A Creature/Character is not allowed to hide at the edge of a fight to end such a skill on themselves.
 This is expressly forbidden.
 A Battle ends for a character if they gain the Spirit condition, combat ends with at least 1 minute of downtime for all participants, or after being out of sight and range of the battle for 1 minute.
+A character that is being guarded or carried off by a hostile creature is still considered in battle for the purposes of conditions that end following a battle.

 ## Berserk